 Week 7: Culture – I know, I know.
 For many of you, the last thing you want to hear are snobby tips on what kind of “kultcha” you should be imbibing.
 But that’s not what we’ll do this week.
 Rather, this pillar is about rethinking what you watch, listen to, browse and read so that it can be more arousing to you and bring more arousal into your life.
 Instead of giving specific recommendations, I’ll provide you with questions, anecdotes, and worksheets that will help you figure out how to change your cultural intake so that you get the maximum amount of Arousal out of it, much of which will involve the exciting possibilities inherent in engaging others in (and meeting others through) whatever kind of “kultcha” turns you on!

-Week 8: Passion Project – After years of conducting therapy sessions, I’ve found one thing to be extremely true: if you don’t have a Passion Project, you won’t “project” passion.
-What’s a Passion Project?
-A Passion Project is simply something you care passionately about, that you engage in “for the love of it,” and that gets you actively involved in improving the world (if only by improving yourself).
-You might think of a Passion Project as “walking the walk, not just talking the talk.”
+Week 8: Power Project – After years of conducting therapy sessions, I’ve found one thing to be extremely true: if you don’t have a Power Project, you won’t “project” power.
+What’s a Power Project?
+A Power Project is simply something you care passionately about, that you engage in “for the love of it,” that makes you feel powerful, and that gets you actively involved in improving the world (if only by improving yourself).
+You might think of a Power Project as “walking the walk, not just talking the talk.”
 It gets you going.
 It gets you into something.
 It turns you on.
 And by turning you on, it brings major Arousal into your life.
-In this last Pillar Week, I’ll help you find your Passion Project.
+In this last Pillar Week, I’ll help you find your Power Project.